denisekatepagala/CPE106L-4_E01_1T2526_Group-8/Project Sprint/README.md

 Step 2: Create environment
 ex.: For windows only:

-python -m venv .venv
+- python -m venv .venv

-.venv\Scripts\activate
+- .venv\Scripts\activate

 Step 3: Install dependencies

-pip install fastapi uvicorn sqlmodel
+- pip install fastapi uvicorn sqlmodel

-Step 4: Run the FastAPI server uvicorn app.main:app --reload
+Step 4: Run the FastAPI server

+- uvicorn app.main:app --reload

 Note: You should see "INFO: Uvicorn running on http:..."
 If not working, try running it on CMD Search in Browser: http://127.0.0.1:8000/docs

+Note: You should see the Swagger UI with all endpoints (/users/, /drivers/, /ride-requests/)

+Step 5: Run unit tests (OPTIONAL)

+- pip install pytest (Install if pytest not yet installed)

+- pytest test_main.py
+#
+END FOR 01 Database & Backend
+#